 Single lined neoprene

-In contrast to double lined neoprene, there is single lined neoprene.
+In contrast, to double lined neoprene, there is single lined neoprene.
 A raw neoprene foam sheet’s surface can be melted on one side with a metal embossing tool.
 This creates a skin coating to the foam.
 Single lined neoprene types are also known as mesh, smoothskin or glideskin.
 Single lined neoprene panels are mainly used on the outside of chest and back panels only.
 Specifically on cold water surfing wetsuits.
 High-end winter wetsuits often use a single-lined neoprene chest and back panel such as smoothskin.
 The smooth outside doesn’t absorb water and helps the water run down the surface immediately.
-Therefore, protecting your body from windchill, so you can stay in the water longer.
-Wetsuits that are completely made out of single lined neoprene do exist, but are not commonly used for surfing.
+Thereby protecting your body from windchill, so you can stay in the water longer.
+Wetsuits that are completely made out of single lined neoprene do exist but are not commonly used for surfing.
 However, you might find full single lined wetsuits to be used for open water swimming or triathlon.

 Read more about SRFACE wetsuit materials here.